simon-ritchie/apysc/docs_src/source/animation_finish.md

 def on_click(e: ap.MouseEvent[ap.Rectangle], options: dict) -> None:
     """
-    The handler will be called when the rectangle is clicked.
+    The handler that the rectangle calls when clicked.

     Parameters
     ----------